 Improve Imagination Skills-what I love most about this game is that you can never be wrong and that you are required to really think outside of the box.
 So many of the children I work with, both individually and in groups, struggle with this.
 It’s really fun to watch the excitement that comes out of a creative explanation of how they might use a peanut butter and jelly sandwich to overcome a herd of sheep or how they might use a vacuum to get through a street filled with tacks.

+Improve Problem Solving-so many of the children I work with struggle with solving problems (whether it be with their school work or dealing with a social situation).
+This can cause a child to get frustrated and often give up too easily on things.
+This game is a really fun way to get children, especially those who are concrete thinkers (or rock brains as we tend to call them in our group) to become more flexible and really think things through.
 While I think this game is great for social groups and individual therapy sessions, I think it is an also a great family game.
 I think this game will turn into a family favorite as it is fun for children of all ages and grownups.
 It’s pretty awesome that the game can be different every time you play it because each person will have different ideas for the different tools.
 You may not always use the same cards.
 I know that I have as much fun playing and strategizing with the kids when they are struggling to come up with solutions.

 I look forward to hearing from you all about this game and how you use it during therapy, groups and at home.
 I am sure that there are many other ways to play this game and am always looking for ways to adapt and modify the games and toys that I blog about.
 I am only a click away so please feel free to reach out if you have any questions or comments.